-American Patriots faced what seemed to be insurmountable odds, but their unanimously chosen leader, George Washington, was also a divinely inspired choice as Commander-in-Chief of the Continental Army.
+American Patriots faced what seemed to be insurmountable odds, but their unanimously chosen leader, George Washington, was, by common acclimation, a divinely inspired choice as Commander-in-Chief of the Continental Army.

-Washington had proven his steadfast leadership as a Virginia militia officer in the French and Indian War two decades before the Revolution, most notably at the Battle of the Monongahela.
+Washington had proven his steadfast leadership as a young Virginia militia officer in the French and Indian War two decades before the Revolution, most notably at the Battle of the Monongahela.
 When the French and their Indian allies ambushed General Edward Braddock’s forces and mortally wounded Braddock, the British were retreating in chaos.
-But Washington rode back and forth amid the pitched battle, rallying the Redcoats and his Virginians into an ordered retreat.
+Washington rode back and forth amid the pitched battle, rallying Braddock’s troops and his Virginians into an ordered retreat.
 In the process, two horses were shot from under him, and he would later count four bullet holes through his coat, but he himself was unscathed.

 Concerning overwhelming odds, Washington wrote in his General Orders of 1776, “Let us therefore rely upon the goodness of the Cause, and the aid of the supreme Being, in whose hands victory is, to animate and encourage us to great and noble Actions — The Eyes of all our Countrymen are now upon us, and we shall have their blessings, and praises, if happily we are the instruments of saving them from the Tyranny mediated against them.
 Let us therefore animate and encourage each other, and shew the whole world, that a Freeman contending for Liberty on his own ground is superior to any slavish mercenary on earth.”

-Washington continued, “The hour is fast approaching, on which the Honor and Success of this army, and the safety of our bleeding Country depend.
-Remember officers and Soldiers, that you are Freemen, fighting for the blessings of Liberty — that slavery will be your portion, and that of your posterity, if you do not acquit yourselves like men.”
+Washington’s General Orders continued, “The hour is fast approaching, on which the Honor and Success of this army and the safety of our bleeding Country depend.
+Remember officers and Soldiers, that you are Freemen, fighting for the blessings of Liberty—that slavery will be your portion, and that of your posterity, if you do not acquit yourselves like men.”

 The Revolutionary War was hard fought and nearly lost on many fields.
 There were pitched and bloody battles between the onset at Lexington and Concord in 1775 and the war’s conclusion with the Treaty of Paris in 1783.
 The most notable of those battles were Ticonderoga (May 1775), Bunker Hill (June 1775), Quebec (December 1775), Charleston (June 1776), Trenton (December 1776), Bennington (August 1777), Saratoga (October 1777), the encampment at Valley Forge (December 1777), Monmouth (June 1778), Rhode Island (August 1778), Kings Mountain (October 1780), Cowpens (January 1781) and finally Yorktown (October 1781).

-There were some 6,800 American battle deaths, with overall deaths including starvation and disease of more than 55,000.
-Our French ally suffered more than 10,000 battle deaths (most at sea) and their Spanish ally bore more than 5,000 casualties.
-By comparison with the casualty counts of the 20th century’s world wars, these numbers are small.
+There were some 6,800 American battle deaths, with overall deaths including the wounded, starved and diseased, of more than 55,000.
+Our French ally suffered more than 10,000 battle deaths, mostly at sea, and their Spanish ally bore more than 5,000 casualties.
+In comparison to the casualty counts of the 20th century’s world wars, these numbers are small.
 As a percentage of population, the casualty statistics are harrowing.
-In 1776, the 13 colonies in 1776 was just 2.3 million, less than 15 percent of the population of Britain at the time.
+In 1776, the 13 colonies’ population was just under 2.5 million, less than 20 percent of the population of Britain at the time.